 Several studies link sleep loss and deprivation to higher body mass index and weight gain.
 Sleep deprivation alters glucose metabolism.
 Additionally, it interferes with hormones that regulate hunger and satiety – which causes an increase in ghrelin levels and a decrease in leptin levels (23).
 The result is an increased appetite and calorie intake that causes weight gain.

 One study including over 68,000 females over 16 years found that those who slept 5 hours or less gained approximately 1.14kgs more than those who slept for 7 hours (2).
-In a different study, women who slept at least 7 hours every night increased their chance of success by about 33% (21).
+In a different study, women who slept at least 7 hours every night increased their chance of weight loss success by about 33%, as did those who subjectively reported higher sleep quality (21).

 To effectively lose weight and keep it off, you need to be consistent.
 Long-term behavior change is, therefore, crucial.
 Techniques such as self-monitoring are an integral part of weight loss (22).
 Self-monitoring includes recording calorie intake and physical activity and helps you stay aware of your behaviors.